boltops-tools/ufo/README.md

     $ gem install ufo

-You will need a working version of docker installed as ufo calls the docker command.
+Dependencies: You will need a working version of docker installed as ufo shells out and calls the `docker` command.

 ## Usage

 When using ufo if the ECS service does not yet exist, it will automatically be created for you.
+Ufo will also automatically create the ECS cluster.
 If you are relying on this tool to create the cluster, you still need to associate ECS Container Instances to the cluster yourself.

 First initialize ufo files within your project.
-Let's say you have an `hi` app.
+Let's say you have an example `hi` app.

 ```
 $ git clone https://github.com/tongueroo/hi